Math Thinking and Learning Lab

 Dr. McGraw graduated in 2019 and is now Assistant Professor of Psychology at Jacksonville University!

-The goal of her research is to better understand malleable factors related to mathematical learning in children and adults.
-To date, her research has examined both cognitive and affective variables that may relate to mathematics performance that can also be potential targets for intervention.
-This includes typically studied affective and cognitive factors identified as sources of variability in math performance (e.g. math anxiety, working memory), as well as embodied aspects (e.g. finger counting, gesture) of mathematical performance.
+The goal of Dr. McGraw's research is to better understand malleable factors related to mathematical learning in children and adults.
+Her research has examined affective and cognitive factors identified as sources of variability in math performance (e.g. math anxiety, working memory), as well as embodied aspects (e.g. finger counting, gesture) of mathematical performance.

 Past Lab Staff